 Sec.
-229. Veterans and Active Soldiers Notice on Applications and Tuition and Fee Rates
+229. Veterans and Active Soldiers Notice on Applications, Tuition and Fee Rates, and College Credit Opportunities

 States each community college is expected to include in its application for admission a specific question as to whether the applicant is a current or former member of the armed forces.
 Urges colleges to work with various organizations to review the issue of in-district tuition for veterans.
 States that each community college is expected to provide reasonable programming and scheduling accommodations for military duties or training obligations.
+Community colleges are expected to provide college level equivalent credit examination opportunities for veterans and active members of the armed forces and inform applicants about college credits for training or service while in the military.